YH-100203/spring-wealth-management-model/README.md

 ## Overview
 This project models the core data relationships within a wealth management system.
 It represents how financial advisors manage clients, who own investment portfolios containing securities.
+Developed as part of Wells Fargo software engineering program.

 The application uses:
 - **Spring Boot**